Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Summary Conclusions

 \item

-With joint \xmm{}+\nustar{} high-density disk reflection spectroscopy, we are increasing the AGN population for which a spin measurement is available by around 20\% across the mass scales of $\log M_{\rm BH} \sim 5.5-9.0$, thus enabling us to achieve a total spin sample size of $60$.
-We obtain high spins ($a^{\ast}>0.9$) for most sources in the sample when a prominent broad Fe~K line is detected.
-In about 35\% of sources in our sample, where the red wing of the broad Fe~K line was weak or absent, the measured spin is found to be below $0.9$ with large uncertainties.
-The median spin of all $60$ AGN is estimated to be $0.88_{-0.05}^{+0.04}$ with $2\sigma$ confidence.
+By utilizing joint \xmm{}+\nustar{} relativistic reflection spectroscopy, we are increasing or refining the AGN population for which a spin measurement is available by around 20\% across the mass range of $\log M_{\rm BH} \sim 5.5-9.0$.
+This allows us to achieve a total spin sample of 60 AGN.
+The median spins for 11 AGN in our sample and all 60 AGN are $0.81_{-0.11}^{+0.16}$ and $0.87_{-0.07}^{+0.04}$, respectively, at $2\sigma$ confidence.

 \end{enumerate}